Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Geometric Algebra dimension

-There are several different geometric dimension systems, declared as Gp,q[,r]:
+There are several different geometric dimension systems, declared as Gp,q[,r] (or R... or Cl...):
 - p are coordinate axes which square to 1
 - q square to -1
 - r squares to 0